blurredHorizon/Assignment3TidyData/README.md

 Then for each person and feature the mean and standard deviation was calculated for each activity.
 There were 6 activities: laying, sitting, standing, walking, walking upstairs and walking downstairs.
-In total this dataset has 14 columns each of which is described in the modified CODEBOOK.txt.
+In total this dataset has 14 columns each of which is described in CODEBOOK.txt.
+(CODEBOOK.txt is a modified version of the README.txt included with the original data.)

 The directory "working" and file "ActivityMeans.txt" is the output of the R script.
 The "ActivityMeans.txt" in this repository is the unmodified